Luisito3107/Gunther/README.md

       "MONGODB_URI": "Your MongoDB URI, can be empty", "SPOTIFY_CLIENT_ID": "your Spotify Client ID",
 	  "SPOTIFY_CLIENT_SECRET": "your Spotify Client Secret",
-      "LYRICS_ENGINE": "There are 3 options: ksoft, genius or google.
-Google doesn't need any API key", "GENIUS_ACCESS_TOKEN": "your Genius API Access Token, can be empty depending on your engine choice.", "KSOFT_API_KEY": "your KSoft API key, can be empty depending on your engine choice.", "NODES": [
+      "LYRICS_ENGINE": "There are 2 options: genius or google.
+Google doesn't need any API key", "GENIUS_ACCESS_TOKEN": "your Genius API Access Token, can be empty depending on your engine choice.", "NODES": [
         {
           "HOST": "localhost",